ryo-arima/vem/README.md

 # VEM (Vim Environment Manager)

+> [!WARNING]
+> **🚧 UNDER DEVELOPMENT 🚧**
+>
+> This project is currently in active development and is not yet ready for production use.
+> Features, APIs, and commands may change without notice.

 VEM is a command-line tool written in Rust for efficiently managing multiple Vim environments.
 Switch between different `.vim` configurations easily based on your needs and preferences.

 ## Features